I love working with women; homeopathy is a beautiful way of enhancing our well-being because it is not invasive and it respects our cyclical nature.

 - 'Research has failed to show any appreciable differences between hormone levels of women who suffer from PMS-like symptoms and those who don't. [...]
 [Menopausal] symptoms result from a particular combination of a woman's hormone levels and her pre-existing brain chemistry along with her life situation'

 In the Chinese tradition, the menopause is called 'the Second Spring'.
 When a woman stops ovulating, she keeps the creative life force energy of her ovaries for herself.
-All the energy, creativity and vitality her body had been using to make eggs every month, thicken the uterine lining, support fluctuating hormones and potentially give life to another being, can, after the menopause, be used to give birth to herself, physically and energetically.
+All the energy, creativity and vitality her body had been using to ripen eggs every month, thicken the uterine lining, support fluctuating hormones and potentially give life to another being, can, after the menopause, be used to give birth to herself, physically and energetically.
 Sexual energy is our life impulse, our creative energy, and an endless source of well-being when we know how to channel it.

 The menopause is a developmental stage, a portal for healing.
 Our bodies and our minds are connected.
 Unprocessed emotions leave an imprint in our tissues and organs and create energy blockages.
 No one teaches us to look at our health in this way, but in my experience, the free-flow of energy though the body is the real measure of health.